How to Replace Dairy in Your Diet

 10. Coconut Yogurt

-As always, do some research to see what’s right for you and if needed, work with a nutritionist or registered dietician if you have any concerns about either eating dairy, or eliminating it all together.
+As always, do some research to see what’s right for you and if needed, work with a nutritionist or registered dietician if you have any concerns about either eating dairy or eliminating it altogether.